itutsjain/movie-night/README.md

 * Portfolio Section where You can contact me
 * Responsive Website
 * Clicking on recommended movie takes us to its imdb page where we can watch trailer, ratings and review it.
+* Dark and Light Theme Change in Recommender page

 ### Algorithm
 ***